elegant-scipy/elegant-scipy/markdown/ch1.markdown

 > `%matplotlib notebook` instead to get an interactive figure, rather than a
 > static image of each plot.
 >
-> Second, we import `matplotlib.pyplot` then direct it to use our own plotting
+> Second, we import `matplotlib.pyplot` and then direct it to use our own plotting
 > style `plt.style.use('style/elegant.mplstyle')`.
 You will see a block of code
 > like this before the first plot in every chapter.
 >
 > You may have seen people importing existing styles like this:
 > `plt.style.use('ggplot')`.
 But we wanted some particular settings, and we
 > wanted all the plots in this book to follow the same style.
 So we rolled our
-> own matplotlib style.
+> own Matplotlib style.
 To see how we did it, take a look at the style file in
 > the Elegant SciPy repository: `style/elegant.mplstyle`.
 For more information
 > on styles, check out the [Matplotlib documentation on style
 > sheets](http://matplotlib.org/users/style_sheets.html).